Your Partner for Preclinical Medical Devices Testing

 Medical devices are assessed for biocompatibility as detailed in ISO10993.
 This is the accepted international standard which is used in conjunction with national requirements such as the United States Pharmacopeia (paragraphs 87 and 88).
-Citoxlab has extensive experience of the biological testing necessary to comply with these standards.
+Citoxlab and AccelLAB have extensive experience of the biological testing necessary to comply with these standards.

-The range of medical devices is very diverse, and we have successfully tested devices made from plastic, metal, ceramic, absorbent and biodegradable materials.
-The forms of devices we have tested include solids, creams, gels, liquids, fabrics, cements and adhesives.
+The range of medical devices is very diverse, and we have successfully tested devices made from polymer, metal, ceramic and biodegradable materials.
+The forms of devices we have tested include solids and porous scaffolds, creams, gels, liquids, fabrics, cements, coatings and surface treatments.

 Specific testing is recommended in the standards for each particular type of device and we offer the full range of required in vitro and in vivo biological tests.
 Whether you require testing of a finished device or assessment of raw plastic materials (USP Class I to VI) we can offer you the necessary packages.

 The main current studies are listed below and we are always happy to discuss new projects.

 - Qualitative version with L929 cells that complies with both ISO10993-5 and USP (paragraph 87)